dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 ### Design and define metrics

-You can define your metrics in `.yml` files nested under a metrics key.To start designing or defining your own metrics in your dbt project, review the following documents to get started:
+You can define your metrics in `.yml` files nested under a metrics key.
+To start designing or defining your own metrics in your dbt project, review the following documents to get started:

 - [Structuring and designing your metrics](URL) blog to understand best practices for designing and structuring metrics in your dbt project
-- [dbt metrics](/docs.getdbt.com/docs/building-a-dbt-project/metrics) for in-depth detail on attributes, properties, filters, and how to define and query your metrics
+- [dbt metrics](/docs/building-a-dbt-project/metrics) for in-depth detail on attributes, properties, filters, and how to define and query your metrics
 - [dbt Semantic Layer](/docs/integrate/setup-dbt-semantic-layer.md#set-up-dbt-semantic-layer) to learn about the dbt Semantic Layer
 - [Getting started with the Semantic Layer](/docs.getdbt.com/blog/getting-started-with-the-dbt-semantic-layer) blog post to see further examples